 Off-Campus Employment Information

-"Employment" for students in F-1 status is any type of work performed or services provided in exchange for money, tuition, fees, books, supplies, room, food or any other benefit.
+"Employment" for students in F-1 status isdefined as any type of work performed or services provided in exchange for money, tuition, fees, books, supplies, room, food or any other benefit.
 If you receive no pay or other benefit for work performed, this activity is not defined as "employment" but is considered to be "volunteer work".
 According to United States immigration law, international students with F-1 visas are eligible to work off campus once they have been in F-1 status for one academic year.
 Employment for F-1 students is regarded by USCIS as “practical training.”

 Off-campus employment of any kind cannot be pursued without the prior written authorization of either the ISSS and/or USCIS.
 Engaging in employment without authorization is considered a serious violation of immigration regulations.